zik-uralov/daily-jokes/joke_history.md

 - 2025-12-12 14:03:28: Chuck Norris' mom can kick your ass. (source: https://api.chucknorris.io/jokes/random)
 - 2025-12-12 14:23:31: Chuck Norris destroyed the periodic table, because Chuck Norris only recognizes the element of surprise. (source: https://geek-jokes.sameerkumar.website/api?format=json)
 - 2025-12-12 14:43:32: Chuck Norris' balls make a pumpkin look like a bronze bb. (source: https://api.chucknorris.io/jokes/random)
+- 2025-12-12 15:03:35: How many bones are in the human hand?
+A handful of them. (source: https://icanhazdadjoke.com/)